br3ndonland/dovi_tool/README.md

 It is therefore helpful to know if a Profile 7 source is MEL or FEL.
 MediaInfo does not provide this information because it might require parsing the RPU, which is something MediaInfo does not do by default ([MediaArea/MediaInfo#721](https://github.com/MediaArea/MediaInfo/issues/721)).

 To identify the EL type, the `entrypoint.sh` script extracts not only the converted RPU, but also the original Profile 7 RPU from the un-converted HEVC file.
 The script then summarizes all `.rpu.bin` files in the same directory as the source MKV file and outputs [L1 plots](https://professionalsupport.dolby.com/s/article/Dolby-Vision-Content-Creation-Best-Practices-Guide?language=en_US) that include the enhancement layer variant (MEL/FEL), [Content Metadata](#dolby-vision-content-metadata) version (CMv2.9/CMv4.0), and shot-by-shot brightness levels for each RPU.

+If the environment variable `CONVERT_FEL` is set to `0`, the script will exit if it detects a FEL.

 ### Dolby Vision Content Metadata